V1236/VforC2/README.md

-vulnweb | Calls owasp-zap for web app vulnerability scanning. vulnport | Calls nmap vulners for port based vulnerability scanning. login | Utilizes hydra to preform a brute force attack on a login point. listen *port* | Begin listening for incoming connections.
-Received connections are not displayed. sessions | Lists all incoming connections aka available sessions. session 1-50 | Enters an interactive state with one session.
+vulnweb | Calls owasp-zap for web app vulnerability scanning. vulnport | Calls nmap vulners for port based vulnerability scanning. login | Utilizes hydra to preform a brute force attack on a login point. fuzz | Utilizes ffuf to quickly enumerate endpoints on a target website. sqli | Utilizes sqlmap to attempt sql injection on a target endpoint. listen *port* | Begin listening for incoming connections.
+Received connections are displayed. sessions | Lists all incoming connections aka available sessions. session 1-50 | Enters an interactive state with one session.
 Default code accepts up to 50 sessions. sendall *shell command* | Sends a shell command to be executed on all active sessions. background | Exits the interactive state with a session and returns to the main prompt. exit | Ends the program.
-If you have any active sessions the script will hang until the connection closes.
-Use Ctrl + C. clear | Clears the screen.
+If sessions are active also use Cntrl + C. clear | Clears the screen.

 ```